Graph Neural Networks for Multimodal Single-Cell Data Integration: Experiment

 \subsection{Ablation Study}

 Throughout the previous sections, we have examined that our graph neural network general framework is suitable for all these tasks in single-cell multimodal data integration.
-In this subsection, we investigate if we really benefit from graph structural information?
-We choose modality matching task as an example.
+In this subsection, we investigate if we really benefit from graph structural information.
+We take the modality matching task as an example.
 In the modality matching task we use decoupled GNNs, thus, we can easily remove the graph structural information by eliminating the propagation layers.
 The result is referred to as ``w/o propagation'' in Figure~\ref{fig:abl}.
 The performance significantly drops from $0.0810$ to $0.0745$ in the GEX-ADT subtask and from $0.0630$ to $0.0562$ in the GEX-ATAC subtask, respectively.
 These observations indicate that the graph structural information extracted by the propagation layers indeed helped the performance of our method significantly.
 We also examined the importance of our auxiliary loss, shown in Figure~\ref{fig:abl}.
-Without the supervision of auxiliary losses, \method{} lost a lot of generalization ability, behaving as poor as without graph structural information.
-Another issue is that some negative values exist in the adjacency matrix, causing by dimensionality reduction, which could lead to the failure of conventional weight normalization methods.
-As an alternative, we proposed two solutions.
-One is to standardize results of the aggregation to replace the normalization of the adjacency matrix; the other is to use the min max scaling algorithm to project all the values on the adjacency matrix to $[0,1]$.
-The results show that the first solution slightly outperforms the second one.
+Without the supervision of auxiliary losses, \method{} lost a lot of generalization ability, behaving as poorly as without graph structural information.